itmr1/CtoMips-Compiler/README.md

 # langproc-2021-cw-Team43
 C to MIPS Compiler written in C++.
-Can compile Simple to Intermediate C statements and code.
+Can compile simple to intermediate C statements and code.